5 Little Known Unbounce Hacks To Boost Your Conversion Rate

 Multi-step forms are an extremely powerful way to boost your landing page’s conversion rate.
 We’ve seen plenty examples where splitting a form up into multiple steps can bring in up to 2x more conversions – not to mention resulting in better qualified leads.

 Multi-step forms take advantage of the sunk cost fallacy – that feeling of “I’ve started this, so I may as well finish”.
 Referencing our diagram at the top of this post, they dramatically reduce anxiety/threat, and entice more users to start filling in your form.

+These days, Unbounce users can use Growform to create high-converting multi-step forms.
 There’s no need for hacky scripts, and it’s available on a 14 day free trial with no credit card required.

 Read how to add a Growform multi-step form to your Unbounce page here.